 - Whisk the active dry yeast and 1 teaspoon of the superfine sugar into the lukewarm milk.
 Allow to stand for 10 minutes until frothy.

-- Place the flour, remaining sugar, egg, rum and finely grated zest of orange in a large bowl.
+- Place the flour, remaining sugar, salt, egg, rum and finely grated zest of orange in a large bowl.

 - Add the yeast mixture and using a wooden spoon beat well for 5 minutes until a dough forms that is smooth and elastic.
 It will have the consistency of a thick batter.